 The VinylPlus 2030 Commitment

-For PVC pipe systems, the Commitment supports circular product design, responsible sourcing, carbon reduction, recycling technologies, and transparent governance.
+For PVC cable systems, the Commitment supports circular product design, responsible sourcing, carbon reduction, recycling technologies, and transparent governance.

 The Commitment is structured around three Pathways: